Financial-Times/alphaville-express/README.md

+# REPO IS NO LONGER IN USER - FUNCTIONALITY HAS BEEN MERGED INTO `alphaville-longroom`

 # alphaville-express

 Wrapper around express, with default setup for Alphaville 2 projects.
 It includes default middlewares, templating setup with handlebars, default layout and template variables for templates, routes for assets (in-project and bower) with support for fingerprints and caching.